what can you see and experience with us?

 On February 8, 2010, the water mill (Hammer) in Dobřív was declared by the Government of the Czech Republic as a National Historic Treasure, which is currently the property of the Pilsen Region and is managed by the Museum of Dr. Bohuslav Horák in Rokycany, which is a branch of the West Bohemian Museum in Pilsen.

-revitalization of the water mill (Hammer) / Integrated regional operating program IROP
+revitalization of the water forge (Hammer) / Integrated regional operating program IROP

 In May, 2020, the restoration of a dilapidated accidental condition of technical equipment of the water mill (Hammer) was completed, as well as the construction of the operational background and the creation of the supporting exhibition about the history of iron production in Dobřív.